mkoi132/CloudTraining/AWS/Build BI System from Scratch/README.md

 ## <a name="athena-ctas-lambda-function"></a>Combine small files stored in S3 into large files using AWS Lambda Function

-When real-time incoming data is stored in S3 using  Data Firehose, files with small data size are created.
+:information_source: When real-time incoming data is stored in S3 using  Data Firehose, files with small data size are created.
 To improve the query performance of Amazon Athena, it is recommended to combine small files into one large file.
 To run these tasks periodically, we are going to create an AWS Lambda function function that executes Athena's Create Table As Select (CTAS) query.